mrgoodvin/ranger_settings/README.md

 Why classic(canonical) method is not good idea?
 Because:
 1. it limited using the file.
 Of cause for console we can use terminal (system shell) method.
 But it is not comfortably.
-2. it is inappropriate use of space
+2. it is inappropriate use of space:

 `command      'file1'     "file 2" target`
 But there are few people who write commands like this, using their spaces inappropriately.